I’m not okay but I working on getting back on my feet.

 I can’t wait to escape.
 “Cry me a river!” you are probably thinking, “you’ve just taken holidays in France!”

 Yeah, well… We need real holidays.
-We need real traveling.
+We need real travelling.

-Feng and I met in China in 1999, far away from our respective “homes”.
+Feng and I met in China in 1999, far away from our respective “homes.”
 We explored the world together.
 Mark was “made in Mexico” (or Honduras… can’t tell!).
-I had sworn I wouldn’t quit traveling after having kids and while it’s not easy, we are trying to show him the world.
+I had sworn I wouldn’t quit travelling after having kids and while it’s not easy, we are trying to show him the world.

 I hope I can still speak Spanish.
 I hope Mark loves tortillas as much as he loves bread in France.